-As shown in Figure 23 a module state is structured into ALL-ENTITY-STATES, ALL-PORT-STATES, MTC, TC-VERDICT, DONE and SNAP-ACTIVE.
+As shown in Figure 23 a module state is structured into ALL-ENTITY-STATES, ALL-PORT-STATES, MTC, TC-VERDICT, DONE and KILLED.
 ALL-ENTITY-STATES describes the state of the module control and during the execution of a test case the states of the instantiated test components.
 ALL-PORT-STATES, the MTC reference and the TC-VERDICT are only relevant during test case execution.
 ALL-PORT-STATES describes the states of the different ports.
-MTC provides a reference to the Main Test Component (MTC), TC-VERDICT stores the actual global test verdict of a test case, DONE is a list of all stopped test components during test case execution and SNAP-ACTIVE is used as part of the snapshot of the MTC.
-SNAP-ACTIVE stores the number of active test components when the MTC takes a snapshot.
-It is used for the evaluation of the operations all component.done and all component.running.
+MTC provides a reference to the Main Test Component (MTC), TC-VERDICT stores the actual global test verdict of a test case, DONE is a list of all currently stopped test components during test case execution.

-NOTE 1 - The number of updates of TC-VERDICT is identical to the number of test components that have terminated.
+NOTE 1 - The number of updates of $\underline{TC\text{-}VERDICT}$ is identical to the number of test components that have terminated.